NXT TakeOver: Stand & Deliver: Undercard matches

 On the March 10 episode of NXT, after Pete Dunne won his match, Dunne stated that he was the best technical wrestler in the world and dared anyone to try to prove him wrong.
 During this time, Kushida began setting his sights on a match against Dunne.
 On the March 31 episode, Kushida was interviewed backstage, but was interrupted by Dunne, who told Kushida that the previous week, he called himself the best technical wrestler in NXT, and Dunne stated that he held that crown.
 Kushida then told Dunne something in Japanese, and later that night, a match between the two was made official for Night 1 of TakeOver: Stand & Deliver.

-On the February 10 episode of NXT, Ember Moon and Shotzi Blackheart defeated The Way's Candice LeRae and Indi Hartwell in a semifinals match of the inaugural women's Dusty Rhodes Tag Team Classic.
-The following week, Moon and Blackheart defeated LeRae and Hartwell in a rematch after Johnny Gargano brought out Austin Theory to the stage, causing LeRae to check on Theory.
+On the February 10 episode of NXT, Ember Moon and Shotzi Blackheart defeated The Way (Candice LeRae and Indi Hartwell) in a semifinals match of the inaugural women's Dusty Rhodes Tag Team Classic.
+The following week, Moon and Blackheart defeated The Way in a rematch after Johnny Gargano brought out Austin Theory to the stage, causing LeRae to check on Theory.
 On the March 10 episode, Moon and Blackheart won the NXT Women's Tag Team Championship.
-Two weeks later, after Moon and Blackheart's successful title defense, they were confronted by Hartwell and LeRae backstage, with Hartwell and LeRae stating that the champions needed real competition.
-On the March 31 episode, after LeRae and Hartwell won their match, they challenged Moon and Blackheart to a title match at TakeOver: Stand & Deliver, and the champions accepted.
+Two weeks later, after Moon and Blackheart's successful title defense, they were confronted by The Way backstage, with Hartwell and LeRae stating that the champions needed real competition.
+On the March 31 episode, after The Way won their match, they challenged Moon and Blackheart to a title match at TakeOver: Stand & Deliver, and the champions accepted.
 The match was subsequently scheduled for Night 2.

 On April 6, a match between Zoey Stark and Toni Storm was scheduled for the Night 1 Kickoff pre-show, while on April 8, a match pitting Breezango (Tyler Breeze and Fandango) against Killian Dain and Drake Maverick to determine the number one contenders for the NXT Tag Team Championship was scheduled for the Night 2 Kickoff pre-show.